gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     gmx grompp -f inputs/nvt-peg-h2o.mdp -c em.gro -p topol.top -o nvt -maxwarn 1
     gmx mdrun -deffnm nvt -v -nt 8

-The ``maxwarn 1`` option is used to avoid a GROMACS WARNING related to the centering of the PEG in the box.
+The ``-maxwarn 1`` option is used to bypass a GROMACS warning related to the centering of the PEG molecule in the box.

-Let us follow-up with the NPT equilibration.
+Let us follow up with the *NPT* equilibration.
 Duplicate the **nvt-peg-h2o.mdp** file into a new input file named **npt-peg-h2o.mdp**.
-Within **npt-peg-h2o.mdp**, Within the **npt-peg-h2o.mdp**, delete the lines related to the creation of velocity as its better to keep the velocities generated during the *NVT* run:
+Within **npt-peg-h2o.mdp**, delete the lines related to the creation of velocities, as it is better to preserve the velocities generated during the previous *NVT* run:

 ..  code-block:: bw